Project Ghana

 Ms. Dorsey founded the non-profit organization Smiles for Speech (SFS) in 2017 driven by a commitment to enhancing access to therapeutic resources for children with disabilities, primarily in Africa.
 SFS provides charitable direct consultations, teacher training through service trips, parent training and resources, and teletherapy services.
 SFS was recently awarded a clinical grant from the Parkinson’s Voice Project, furthering its global health experiences to expand services to include support for adults with speech and language needs.

-Ms. Dorsey was recently appointed to serve as the Speech-Language Pathology member on the American Speech-Language Hearing Association International Issues Board 2025-2027 and selected for the National Black Speech Association (NBASLH) Cultural Humility Ambassador program.
-Her expertise, unwavering advocacy, and dedication to advancing the field of speech-language pathology make her a transformative force in both local and international communities championing individuals with communication challenges to reach their full potential.
+Ms. Dorsey was recently honored at the American Speech-Language Hearing Association (ASHA) International Convention in Washington, DC serves as the Speech-Language Pathology member on the ASHA International Issues Board 2025-2027 and was selected for the National Black Speech Association (NBASLH) Cultural Humility Ambassador.
+Her expertise, unwavering advocacy, and dedication to advancing the field of speech-language pathology make her a transformative force in both local and international communities, championing individuals with communication challenges to reach their full potential.

 Kimberly Formby